Skip to main content

 The Protections of the Genetic Information Nondiscrimination Act (GINA)

 GINA adds another layer of protection by prohibiting discrimination based on genetic information, which includes family medical history.
-This law is particularly relevant to wellness programs that ask for from employees’ spouses.
+This law is particularly relevant to wellness programs that ask for health information from employees’ spouses.
 GINA ensures that you and your family members are not unfairly treated based on a genetic predisposition to certain health conditions.
 The incentive limits under GINA for spousal participation are aligned with those under the ADA, reinforcing the principle of voluntary participation.

 Intermediate

 Moving beyond the foundational principles, a deeper understanding of what constitutes a “voluntary” wellness program requires an examination of the specific mechanics of the regulations.
-The Equal (EEOC) has provided detailed guidance that operationalizes the concepts of “voluntary” and “reasonably designed.”
+The Equal Employment Opportunity Commission (EEOC) has provided detailed guidance that operationalizes the concepts of “voluntary” and “reasonably designed.”
 This guidance is intended to create a clear, enforceable standard that prevents wellness programs from becoming a back door to discrimination or a tool for cost-shifting under the guise of promoting health.

 The “reasonably designed” standard is a critical component of this analysis.
 A program meets this standard if it has a reasonable chance of improving the health of, or preventing disease in, participating employees.
 It must not be overly burdensome, require employees to incur significant costs, or be a subterfuge for violating the ADA, GINA, or other anti-discrimination laws.